maxschmaltz/DEKOR/README.md

 The code is licensed under GNU AGPL v3.0 with Commons Clause.
 See [LICENSE.md](./LICENSE.md) for details.

-The datasets are licensed under CC BY-NC-SA 4.0.
+The datasets are licensed under CC BY-NC 4.0.
 See [resouces/LICENSE.md](resouces/LICENSE.md) for details.